AdobeDocs/commerce-pwa-studio/src/data/auto-generated/pwa-buildpack/lib/WebpackTools/targetables/SingleImportStatement.md

 Represents a static import statement in an ES module.
-SingleImportStatemnts are used inside TargetableESModule methods to keep track of the new dependencies being added to the module, and to resolve conflicts when they occur.
+SingleImportStatements are used inside TargetableESModule methods to keep track of the new dependencies being added to the module, and to resolve conflicts when they occur.